Lebanese veterans block highways in budget protest

 “The political class pushed us to this,” said Abbas Ammar, a first sergeant who retired in 2001.
 “All our lives we preserved the security of our country.
 These are our rights that we earned.”

+Defence Minister Elias Bou Saab said lawmakers would find solutions for the provisions troubling army retirees.
+“Shutting down roads does not benefit the demands (of protesters) and the citizen pays the price,” he said.

-Some motorists stuck in the traffic sympathized with the protesters.
+But some drivers stuck in the traffic sympathized with the protesters.
 “I have to get work, of course, but this cause is much bigger than that, because we’re also not happy at all with what this government is doing,” said Mohamad Shebli, sitting in his car.

-The main steps to cut the projected deficit to 7.6% GDP include an increase in tax paid on interest, an import tax and a government plan to issue low-interest treasury bonds to cut debt-servicing costs.
+The main steps to cut the deficit include an increase in tax paid on interest, an import tax and a government plan to issue low-interest treasury bonds to cut debt-servicing costs.

-The central bank governor said this week he backs government efforts to cut those costs, but an agreement has yet to be reached on how.
+The central bank governor told Reuters this week he backs government efforts to cut those costs, but an agreement has yet to be reached on how.
 Discussions would be held once the budget is approved, he said.

 Reporting by Ellen Francis and Alaa Kanaan in Beirut; editing by Larry King